timbroderick/crainshack/README.md

 This is the online home of the weekly half-hour flipped classroom for Crain's employees in Chicago.
 I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted below.

+**What's new:** I added an R example where I worked some data on hospitals and made a few charts.
+It's in the "data" folder.

 **Yes, I'll be there on Tuesday, December 4,** although I can't believe it's already December.

 * I have a nice, quick demo of R if anyone is interested.
 Otherwise, there's no agenda.
 Come by and hack!